With so much advice available online, learning how to talk to girls on Tinder can feel daunting.

 Conveniently in support of my point here, their response is always along the lines of “ugh, constantly”.
 I usually respond to this with a bit of humor like “hmm, I don’t see it personally.
 I’m getting more of a Mila Kunis vibe” or some other celebrity they look nothing like.

 Just a bit of fun to defuse the situation and we’re off to a great start.
+This is one way you can win over your matches on Tinder.

 Looking back over your past Tinder conversations, do you notice your messages tend to be longer than hers?